arnabroy734/laptop_price_prediction/README.md

   - Create a database in MongoDB Atlas manually.
 The name of the databse should be defined inside .env file as variable name ```DB```
   - Create a collection inside this database.
 The name of the collection should be defined inside .env file as variable name ```APP_LOGS```
   - The database connection url should be defined inside .env file as variable name ```CONN_URL```
+5. Run ```streamlit run app.py``` from command prompt inside root folder and the web application will start.

 ## Technologies Used